 |Gives accurate and updated information regarding inventory in hand and Cost of goods sold & cost of production;||Doesn’t gives accurate and updated information regarding inventory in hand and Cost of goods sold & cost of production;|

 |Provides management and stakeholders with updated stats on the state of the company’s inventory movement on a timely basis so that budgets and forecasts are updated regularly.||Doesn’t provides management and stakeholders with updated stats on the state of the company’s inventory movement on a timely basis as the records are updated on a periodic basis either on a monthly, quarterly, or half-yearly basis because of which budgets and forecast are not updated regularly.|

-- The stock of goods, cost of goods sold, and cost of production is always available readily.
+- The stock of goods, the cost of goods sold, and the cost of production is always available readily.

 - It helps in the timely detection of thefts, losses, pilferage, and wastage of goods so that timely corrective action can be taken by the management.

 - Since the amount and quantity of all kinds of stock are readily available, the preparation of financial statements is not delayed, and the inventory records are always readily available for both external and internal verification.

 - This method helps in bringing proper controls over stores and is the complete and dependable method of inventory system.

 Though keeping track of all goods can be expensive and cumbersome, but there is cheap and dependable software available in the market to cater to these problems.

 4.9 (1,067 ratings) 250+ Courses | 40+ Projects | 1000+ Hours | Full Lifetime Access | Certificate of Completion